-Edward Hopper's print Approaching a City was originally painted as an oil on canvas in 1946.
+Edward Hopper painted Approaching a City as an oil on canvas in 1946.
 It is part of the Phillips Collection in Washington, D.C.

-See below for more about Edward Hopper's life and work.
-To view a larger image of Approaching a City click on the thumbnail images below.
+See below for more about Edward Hopper‘s life and work.
+To view a larger image of Approaching a City click on the thumbnail image below.
 Approaching a City prints are for sale from AllPosters, one of the largest and most reputable online poster stores.
-They have a great selection, good customer service, and you can't usually find lower prices on prints.
+They have a great selection, good customer service, and you can’t usually find lower prices.
 (But if you have time and prefer to shop around, you can click here to compare poster stores.)

 Edward Hopper did not achieve artistic acclaim easily.
 He was born in Nyack, New York, in 1882.
 He studied at the New York School of Illustrating, and later at the more prestigious New York School of Art.
 Here he studied under American realist Robert Henri.
 After his studies at the NY School of Art, Edward Hopper went to Europe to study in Paris.
 This was 1906, at a key time in the development of modern art.